Cross-Connection Control Protection Program

 1. Backpressure: Occurs when water pressure in the customer plumbing system exceeds the public water system pressure.

-2. Backsiphonage: Occurs when there is a sudden reduction of pressure in the public water system.
-Pressure can suddenly drop if there is a firefighting event, broken water main, or other high water demands by end users.
+2. Backsiphonage: Occurs when the pressure in the public water system suddenly decreases.
+Pressure can suddenly drop during a firefighting event, a broken water main, or other high water demands by end users.

 Why It Matters

-Cross-connections are a public health concern because any water that is reintroduced into the public water system has the potential to carry contaminants from the customer’s premises.
+Cross-connections are a public health concern because any water reintroduced into the public water system can potentially carry contaminants with it.
 In this way, cross-connections can compromise the quality of the public water supply.

-Backflow assemblies, installed downstream of the water meter, offer a mechanism by which GSWC can ensure contaminated water does not flow back into the public water system.
-Backflow assemblies act as check valves that allow water to flow only in one direction - from the public water system into homes and businesses.
+Backflow prevention assemblies, installed downstream of the water meter, offer GSWC a mechanism for ensuring contaminated water does not flow back into the public water system.
+They act as check valves that allow water to flow only in one direction; from the public water system into homes and businesses.

-Not all backflow assemblies are created equal; some offering a higher level of protection than others.
-In the event that GSWC requires the installment of a backflow assembly, the water user will be provided with a letter indicating the type of backflow assembly/method that needs to be installed/implemented.
+Not all backflow assemblies are created equal, with some offering higher protection than others.
+If GSWC requires installing a backflow assembly, the water user will be provided with a letter indicating the type of backflow prevention assembly/method that needs to be installed/implemented.

 Approved Assembly Types & Method For Backflow Prevention

-This assembly contains a check valve and an independently operating loaded air inlet valve.
-It is designed to protect against a non-health and health hazards under a backsiphonage hydraulic conditions only.
+This backflow prevention assembly contains a check valve and an independently operating loaded air inlet valve.
+It is designed to protect against non-health hazards and health hazards under backsiphonage hydraulic conditions only.

-This assembly has two independently acting check valves in series.
-The assembly is designed to protect against non-health hazards under a backpressure or backsiphonage hydraulic condition.
+This backflow prevention assembly has two independently acting check valves in series.
+It is designed to protect against non-health hazards under a backpressure or back-siphonage hydraulic condition.

 Double Check Detector Assembly (DCDA)

-Similar to the DC assembly, but contains an approved bypass line with a water meter.
-The meter is included to detect leaks and also unauthorized illegal taps on the customer plumbing system.
-The bypass line is equipped with a DC assembly also.
-This type of assembly is commonly used in fire protection systems, posing a non-health hazard to the public water supply.
+A Double Check (DC) assembly, with an approved bypass line.
+The bypass line is equipped with a DC assembly and a water meter.
+The meter is included to detect leaks and unauthorized taps in the customer plumbing system.
+This backflow prevention assembly type is commonly used in fire protection systems posing a non-health hazard to the public water supply.

-This assembly contains two check valves and a differential relieve valve.
-The assembly is designed to protect against non-health or health hazards under backpressure and backsiphonage hydraulic conditions.
+This backflow prevention assembly contains two check valves and a differential relief valve.
+It is designed to protect against non-health and health hazards under backpressure and back-siphonage hydraulic conditions.

 Reduced Pressure Principle Detector Assembly (RPDA)

-Similar to the RP assembly, but contains an approved bypass line with a water meter.
-The meter is included to detect leaks and also unauthorized illegal taps on the customer plumbing system.
-The bypass line is equipped with an RP assembly also.
-This type of assembly is commonly used in fire protection systems posing a health hazard to the public water supply.
+A Reduce Pressure Principle (RP) assembly, with an approved bypass line.
+The bypass line is also equipped with an RP assembly and a water meter.
+The meter is included to detects leaks and unauthorized taps in the customer’s plumbing system.
+This backflow prevention assembly type is commonly used in fire protection systems posing a health hazard to the public water supply.

 The Air Gap (An Approved Backflow Prevention Method)